saltyorg/docs/docs/apps/gluetun.md

 === "With instances"

-    To route a Saltbox-configured container through Gluetun, you must set `<rolename_instance>_docker_network_mode_default: "container:gluetun"` via the inventory system.
+    To route a Saltbox-configured container through Gluetun, you must set `<rolename_instance>_docker_network_mode: "container:gluetun"` via the inventory system.

-    For example, to route `qbittorrent` through Gluetun, the entry would be `qbittorrent_docker_network_mode_default: "container:gluetun"`.
+    For example, to route `qbittorrent` through Gluetun, the entry would be `qbittorrent_docker_network_mode: "container:gluetun"`.

-    For example, to route `qbittorrent2` through Gluetun, the entry would be `qbittorrent2_docker_network_mode_default: "container:gluetun2"`.
+    For example, to route `qbittorrent2` through Gluetun, the entry would be `qbittorrent2_docker_network_mode: "container:gluetun2"`.

     !!! important
         The caveat with instances is that each instance will need a unique Gluetun instance to avoid port collision.